LRydin/jumpdiff/README.md

 [![Documentation Status](https://readthedocs.org/projects/jumpdiff/badge/?version=latest)](https://jumpdiff.readthedocs.io/en/latest/?badge=latest)

 # JumpDiff
-`JumpDiff` is a `python` library with non-parametric Nadaraya─Watson estimators to extract the parameters of jump-diffusion processes.
+`jumpdiff` is a `python` library with non-parametric Nadaraya─Watson estimators to extract the parameters of jump-diffusion processes.
-With `JumpDiff` one can extract the parameters of a jump-diffusion process from one-dimensional timeseries, employing both a kernel-density estimation method combined with a set on second-order corrections for a precise retrieval of the parameters for short timeseries.
+With `jumpdiff` one can extract the parameters of a jump-diffusion process from one-dimensional timeseries, employing both a kernel-density estimation method combined with a set on second-order corrections for a precise retrieval of the parameters for short timeseries.

 ## Installation
-To install `JumpDiff`, run
+To install `JumpDjumpdiffiff`, run

 ```
    pip install jumpdiff